-Acceding to JCF's demand would require the Attorney General to disclose among the most sensitive privileged information his executive clients possess.
-Yet JCF has asserted that "most of the information the committee will need to review is not confidential."
-(Gibson Aff. ¶ 42.)
-This demonstrates a serious misunderstanding of the nature of settlement discussions-nearly all relevant information, sometimes even the case at issue, is confidential.
+Acceding to any such demand would require the Attorney General to disclose among the most sensitive privileged information his executive clients possess.
+Nearly all relevant information regarding settlement discussions, sometimes even the case at issue, is confidential.
+Cf. Fed.
+R. Evid.
+408; Wis.
+Stat. § 904.08.
 Once an enforcement target or a plaintiff learns that the state client is even considering settlement, it can use that information to its strategic advantage.
 And in cases where the opposing side has not yet agreed to the proposal, disclosing the state client's evaluation of settlement alternatives puts it at a distinct disadvantage in negotiations.
-(Gibson Aff. ¶ 44.)
-Moreover, adversaries in consumer and environmental protection matters, including multistate cases, often demand that settlements remain highly confidential until they have been fully negotiated and finalized.
+Moreover, adversaries in consumer and environmental protection matters, including multistate cases, may demand that settlements remain highly confidential until they have been fully negotiated and finalized.
 Any disclosure of settlement negotiations before the agreed-upon date would substantially interfere with the negotiations and make it harder for DOJ to participate in future settlements with other states.
-(Gibson Aff. ¶ 45.)

-Nothing in sections 26 or 30 requires JCF to keep privileged information it receives confidential.
-Although the Attorney General asked JCF members and agents to sign individual agreements to preserve the confidentiality of settlement information, they have so far declined.
-(Gibson Aff. ¶ 42.)
+Nothing in the litigation control provisions requires legislative committees to keep privileged information it receives confidential.
 JCF's members have no attorney-client relationship with the state client and so are not bound by any professional ethics or statute.
 Simply convening in closed session does not solve this confidentiality problem, either.
 See Sands v.
 Whitnall Sch.
 Dist., 2008 WI 89, ¶ 44, 312 Wis.
 2d 1, 754 N.W.2d 439 (finding no "broad discovery privilege for communications occurring in closed sessions of governmental bodies").

-The breach of privilege forced by the litigation control provisions threatens to undermine the executive's attorney-client relationships.
+The breach of privilege forced by the litigation control provisions threatens to undermine the executive's attorneyclient relationships.
 Requiring disclosure of privileged settlement information forces the Attorney General to breach the attorney-client privilege whenever DOJ seeks permission to settle a case.
 Absent a secure privilege, those executive clients may now "fear[] that the[ir] attorney will release the documents to an adversary who will use the documents against the client."
 Sampson Children's Tr., 271 Wis.
 2d 610, ¶ 43.
 If executive clients can no longer communicate frankly with the Attorney General, they lose the benefit of the effective legal representation that is critical to a well-functioning executive branch.